JustinSYDE/Metrocity/README.md

 Instructions to run the program:

+Step 0.
+Download Metrocity.zip and unzip the files to your desktop.

 Step 1.
 Open Metrocity.html in a web browser.

 Step 2.
 Scroll down the page to the accordion and follow the site instructions.